Tferdi25/concrete-ml-performance-prediction/README.md

   --output results/predictions.csv
 ```

-## Example CV description

-You can describe this GitHub project in your CV as follows:

-> Developed a reproducible Python machine learning workflow for predicting concrete mechanical, durability, and environmental performance indicators.
-Implemented Random Forest, Gradient Boosting, Support Vector Regression, and Gaussian Process Regression models for multi-output prediction of compressive strength, tensile strength, porosity, electrical resistivity, water absorption, and CO₂ emission index.

-A shorter version:

-> Applied machine learning to sustainable concrete mixture design using Python, Scikit-learn, Gaussian Process Regression, Support Vector Regression, Random Forest, and multi-output model evaluation.

-## Suggested future improvements

-To make the repository stronger for an MSCA application, you can later add:

-- Experimental concrete data from your own research
-- Cross-validation and hyperparameter optimization
-- SHAP explainability analysis
-- CO₂ efficiency score combining emissions and performance
-- Uncertainty quantification using Gaussian Process Regression
-- A scientific manuscript-style methodology section

 ## Disclaimer

 This project is intended for research training, portfolio demonstration, and reproducible workflow development.
 The sample dataset is synthetic and should not be interpreted as experimental evidence.